datphan126/pwa_book_store/README.md

-# Book Store - Offline First Progressive App
+# Book Store - Offline First Progressive Web App

 This project was generated based on a MEAN stack project named Book Store that I worked on before.